Last Updated on

-- Any prior incident of molar pregnancy.
+- Women who have experienced any prior incident of molar pregnancy.

-- A person with low levels of carotene and Vitamin A in her diet is at risk of molar pregnancy which in turn could trigger Choriocarcinoma.
+- A person with low levels of carotene and Vitamin A in her diet is at risk of molar pregnancy which in turn could trigger choriocarcinoma.

 - People who belong to blood groups of A or AB.